mnunes/Count-Model-Diagnostics/README.md

 Save `autoplot.countreg.R` in the same folder where is your analysis code.
 Run `source(autoplot.countreg.R)` to load the function and the needed packages in your environment.

-The folloing code shows how you can check the residuals of a Poisson regression.
+The following code shows how you can check the residuals of a Poisson regression.

     source(autoplot.countreg.R)
     library(MASS)